• Skip to main content

 Cara Lanz

 This Lemon Olive Oil Ricotta Cake is a soft, tender cake bursting with fresh citrus flavor.
-Made with creamy ricotta and extra virgin olive oil, it has a perfectly moist texture—like a mix between cake and cheesecake.
+Made with ricotta cheese and extra virgin olive oil, it has a creamy, velvety texture, like a cross between cake and cheesecake.
 Perfect dessert for Easter, brunch, special occasions, or no reason at all.

 5 from 2 votes